-Records for men who served in the British Army to 1913 are held mostly in WO 96 and WO 97 at The National Archives and you will find links to those records here.
+Pre-First World War records of British soldiers are held mostly in WO 96 and WO 97 at The National Archives and you will find links to those records on this website.
 However, before these papers ever reached the National Archives, they had been ruthlessly weeded.
 If a soldier died on active service, his record was destroyed.
 If news reached the Ministry of Pensions that a soldier had died after he left the army, his record was also destroyed.

 Remember too that whilst millions of records have been published online over the years, there are millions of other records that are still housed in regimental, county or national archives.
 Muster rolls and pay lists, for example, thousands of them, are all housed at The National Archives in Kew and provide valuable information on Victorian soldiers for whom no service record may survive.

 Do drop me a line if you think I might be able to help.
 It will cost you nothing to make a research enquiry and I’ll be happy to outline what I think is possible and how much it will cost.
 Here’s that email address again: firstname.lastname@example.org

 "I have been delighted by the information that Paul has been able to uncover relating to my late grand-father's experiences in WW1 and his captivity in a POW camp.
 When and where he was captured, his injuries and where he was taken to were previously unknown to the family but we now have a very clear picture.